 7. Bring money to pay the passport fees.
 There is an application fee and a separate execution fee.
 The fee chart can be found here.
 Any form of payment is acceptable.

 8. Now that you’ve completed the transaction, how long does it take to receive the passport?
-Processing time is approximately 4 to 6 weeks.
+Processing time is approximately 8 to 11 weeks.
 The closer it gets to spring break, summer, and winter vacation, the busier offices become, and the longer the wait can be.
-My advice is, if you are traveling with kids in the near future, apply for your passport sooner than later.
-You can expedite passports for a fee, and the current processing for those is 8 days to three weeks.

 How Long Does a Minor’s Passport Last?